carpentries/lesson-transition/README.md

    iv. apply additional needed transformations in `program/lesson.R`
    v. creates commits and records them in `sandpaper/program/lesson.json`

 **Note: Not all of the repositories represented here are official Carpentries Lessons.
 Only swcarpentry, datacarpentry, librarycarpentry, and carpentries lessons are official**

 These scripts require a setup with R and access to the internet.
 It is currently a work in progress and may evolve in the future.

 The repositories that have previously been transferred can be found in [repos.md](repos.md).

+## Beta Phase

+(TBC)

+![Schematic of Beta Phase showing the relationship between branches and sites for the lesson.
+This particular example shows an R Markdown lesson.
+Markdown lessons will start from the gh-pages branch](fig/beta-phase.svg)

 ## Usage